codeGROOVE-dev/prcost/README.md

 ### Delay Costs

-**Project Delay (20%)**: Opportunity cost of blocked engineer time: `hourly_rate × duration_hours × 0.20`.
+**Project Delay (20% of an engineer's time)**: Opportunity cost of blocked engineer time: `hourly_rate × duration_hours × 0.20`.
 Capped at 2 weeks after the last event, with an absolute maximum of 90 days.

 **Code Updates**: Rework cost from code drift.
 Probability-based formula: `drift = 1 - (0.96)^(days/7)`, modeling the cumulative probability that code becomes stale with 4% weekly churn.
 Applies to PRs open 3+ days, capped at 90 days (~41% max drift).
 Based on Windows Vista analysis (Nagappan et al., Microsoft Research, 2008).